nogibjj/IDS706_DataEngineering_BarbaraFlores_Project2/README.md

     └── update.rs
 ```

-- [`src/`](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Project2/tree/main/src): This folder contains the Rust application source code with CRUD operations.
-- [`data/`](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Project2/tree/main/src) : Here you can find the CSV database file with input data.
-- [`images/`](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Project2/tree/main/images): In this directory, you'll discover visual aids, examples of program usage, and tutorials to help you better understand and utilize the functionality of the Rust CLI application.
+The project comprises a Rust command-line application that interacts with an SQLite database, offering essential CRUD functionality.
+The CREATE operation involves database generation from a CSV source, while the UPDATE operation transforms specific data.
+For data retrieval, the READ operation executes diverse queries, and the DELETE operation handles database removal.
+These operations collectively facilitate data management and manipulation, demonstrating the versatility of the Rust CLI application.

 #### User Instructions